Availability of medicines

 - taking measures to allow alternative medicines or suppliers to be used.

-EMA and the Heads of Medicines Agencies (HMA) created an HMA/EMA Task Force on the Availability of Authorised Medicines for Human and Veterinary Use in December 2016 to provide strategic support and advice to tackle disruptions in supply of human and veterinary medicines and ensure their continued availability.
+The HMA / EMA Task Force on the Availability of Authorised Medicines for Human and Veterinary Use is providing strategic and structural solutions to tackle disruptions in the supply of medicines and ensure their continued availability in the EU.

 - looking at ways to minimise supply disruptions and avoid shortages by facilitating approval and marketing of medicines using the existing regulatory framework (for example by work sharing and reduced timetables when possible);